vagrod/zara/README.md

 Saving/Loading of the engine state is fully supported: more on it [here](https://github.com/vagrod/zara/wiki/How-To-Save-and-Load-Engine-State) and [here](https://github.com/vagrod/zara/wiki/Add-Stuff-to-State-Saving-and-Loading).
 ***
 Zara is a complete package with full implementation of the inventory system with crafting.
-Everything, including built-in inventory, will be saved and loaded on your demand, you don't have to worry about this low-level stuff, and you can dedicade more time to an actual game making.
+Everything, including built-in inventory, will be saved and loaded on your demand, you don't have to worry about this low-level stuff, and you can dedicade more time to the actual game making.
 ***
 ![Zara Demo app screen](http://imw.su/ZaraDemoScreen_06.png)